Demo site

-Source code
+Source Code

 Project Overview

-This project utilises the EfficientNetV2 as the feature extraction backbone and complemented with a custom loss function inspired from Hard negative examples are hard, but useful, .
-This project also utilises an extended version of the conventional PK sampling technique, .
-All of these choices were made to address known limitations and challenges of utilising deep learning models in offline signature verification.
+This project utilises EfficientNetV2 1 as the feature extraction backbone and is complemented with a custom loss function inspired from Hard negative examples are hard, but useful2, .
+This project also utilises an extended version of the conventional sampling technique, .

 • High intra-class variability